pranavkonidena/pranavkonidena/README.md

 ![WhatsApp Image 2024-03-15 at 12 04 08 AM](https://github.com/pranavkonidena/pranavkonidena/assets/122373207/184ffe1b-bf19-447d-8915-10440251982a)

 # 💫 About Me:
-I am a sophomore at IIT Roorkee pursuing bachelors in technology.
+I am a junior at IIT Roorkee pursuing bachelors in technology.
 Am interested in exploring all spheres of Software Development.
 Hit me up for a hackathon anytime!<br>Currently , I work as a Mobile Developer [@IMGIITRoorkee](https://github.com/IMGIITRoorkee)

 ## 🌐 Socials: